Leptons and other forces of Nature: The Extended GWS Model

-Thus, we see that the $e$ and $\mu$ (or $\tau$) cannot be treated on same footing and the same holds good for $\nu_{e}$ and $\nu_{\mu}$ (or $\nu_\tau$).
-In addition, we see that all the three generations now share the same lepton number, $L_e$ and the necessity of individual lepton number vanishes.
-These features go against the primary axioms of SM.
+Thus, we see that the $e$ and the $\mu$ (or $\tau$) cannot be treated on an equal footing and the same holds for $\nu_{e}$ and $\nu_{\mu}$ (or $\nu_\tau$), too.
+In addition, we see that all three generations now share the same lepton number, $L_e$ and the necessity of individual lepton number vanishes.
+These features go against the primary axioms of the SM.

-The particles $\mu$ and $\tau$ are hidden charge neutral and have got electromagnetic charge as $-1$, whereas the $\nu_\mu$ and $\nu_\tau$ are neutral in terms of both hidden and electromagnetic charges.
-Hence the fundamental fermions and the hidden scalars must carry equal and opposite hidden charge.
+The particles $\mu$ and $\tau$ are hidden-charge neutral and have EM charges as $-1$, whereas the composite neutrinos ($\nu_\mu$ and $\nu_\tau$) are neutral in terms of both hidden and EM charges.
+Hence, the fundamental fermions and the hidden scalars must carry equal and opposite hidden charges.
 We assign the hidden charges to the particles as shown below.

-The \emph{Shupti} interaction is responsible for forming the bound states, whereas the \emph{Sushupti} is experienced only by the hidden scalars $\chi$ and $\xi$.
-We consider that $Sushupti$ converts $\chi$ to $\xi$ and vice versa.